MidoriYakumo/learnopengl-qt3d/README.md

 **leanopengl uses a little different lighting model from Qt3D default model, to rendering models for a better result, please slightly modify the ka, kd in mtl files**

+You can now run qmltestrunner under qml/tests to see all the examples and generate screenshots.

 Examples
 ===